shanmukhram/BlitzAPI/README.md

 ## Contributing

-BlitzAPI is in active development.
+RamAPI is in active development.
 Contributions are welcome!

 1. Fork the repository
 2. Create a feature branch